Behavior Expectations Rubric

 - Do not change device settings

-- No pictures or video of any students on any device is allowed, unless assigned
+- No pictures or video of any students on any device or program is allowed, unless assigned

 - All online sharing is set to private or shared only with 832 members or family